Risk Factors for Alcohol Use Disorder (AUD)

 A risk factor is anything that increases your likelihood of getting a disease or condition.

-It is possible to develop alcoholism with or without the risk factors listed below.
-However, the more risk factors you have, the greater your likelihood of developing alcoholism.
+It is possible to develop AUD with or without the risk factors listed below.
+However, the more risk factors you have, the greater your likelihood of developing AUD.
 If you have a number of risk factors, ask your doctor what you can do to reduce your risk.

-Alcohol abuse is five times more frequent in men than in women.
-Men are more likely to be binge drinkers and alcoholics than women are.
-However, the incidence of alcoholism in women has been on the rise in the past 30 years.
-Women tend to become alcoholics later in life than men, but the condition has a faster progression in women.
+AUD is far more common in men than in women.
+However, the incidence of dependence in women has been on the rise in the past several years.
+Women tend to have problems later in life than men, but the condition has a faster progression in women.

-Researchers have found that certain psychological factors increase an individual’s risk for alcohol abuse and alcoholism.
-These factors include having high self-expectations, having a low frustration tolerance, feeling inadequate and unsure of one's roles, needing an inordinate amount of praise and reassurance, and having a tendency to be impulsive and aggressive.
+Certain personality traits may increase risk for AUD.
+These may include high self-expectations, low frustration tolerance, feelings of inadequacy and uncertainty in one's roles, needing an inordinate amount of praise and reassurance, and having a tendency to be impulsive and aggressive.

 - Peter J. Lucas, MD